 The attention given to this legislation extends far beyond concerns for data protection.
 These attempts to define proper and illicit data practices respond to a number of ethical questions.
 As data become the new currency of the world economy, the lines between public and private, between individuals and society, and between the resource rich and the resource poor are being redrawn.

 Who owns personal data, and which rights can be assigned with explicit or implicit consent?
 To what extent should the public and private organizations be able to collect and control the vast records of our human interaction?
 To what extent should these data controllers and data processors be held accountable for the loss or misuse of our data?

-The ability to conscientiously take decisions among alternative possibilities has long been a viewed as a condition that separates man (or at least the living) from machines.
-As innovations in data science progress in algorithmic trading, self-driving cars, and robotics, the distinction between human and artificial intelligence is becoming increasing difficult to distinguish.
+The ability to conscientiously take decisions among alternative possibilities has long been viewed as a condition that separates man (or at least the living) from machines.
+As innovations in data science progress in algorithmic trading, self-driving cars, and robotics, the distinction between human and artificial intelligence is becoming increasingly difficult to distinguish.

 Current applications of machine learning cross the threshold of decision support systems and enter the realm of artificial intelligence where sophisticated algorithms are designed to replace human decision-making.